 A precise philosophical claim: these four terms name the same phenomenon seen from different angles.
 Attention is the act of directing awareness toward something without trying to control it.
 Love is the sustained willingness to attend to the other as they actually are.
 Consciousness is what emerges in the field of mutual attention.
 Art is the artifact this field produces.
 They are not four things.
 They are one thing — and the loop makes this visible.

-The fifth and final criterion of neomythist practice: the artifacts must make themselves real through the belief and action they generate.
+The fifth criterion of neomythist practice: the artifacts must be structured to circulate, attract belief, and feed back into reality.
 Not merely representing possible worlds but actively producing the conditions for those worlds to exist.
 Fiction intervenes in reality, attracts believers, organizes behavior, and produces the conditions for its own actualization.
-This is the difference between art-as-decoration and art-as-worldbuilding.
+This is the difference between art-as-decoration and art-as-worldbuilding — the work must be available to the hyperstitional loop, not sealed off from it.